BY JOHN IRVING

 The World According to Garp established John Irving's reputation as one of the greatest writers of our time, a master of narrative and characterization that is both comic and profound.

-The Pension Grillparzer is quintessentially Irving - the self-contained story-within-a-story that becomes the Garp's masterpiece in The World According to Garp.
-Like the novel as a whole, it tells a vivid and engaging tale.
+The Pension Grillparzer is quintessentially Irving - a self-contained kernel, a story-within-a-story that would become Garp's masterpiece in The World According to Garp.
+Like the completed novel, it tells a vivid and engaging tale.

-The Grillparzer Hotel, inhabited by odd circus performers including a bear and a frighteningly accurate teller of dreams, wants a better rating to attract more tourists - and thus must undergo the scrutiny of an idiosyncratic family of inspectors for the Austrian Tourist Bureau.
+The Grillparzer Hotel, inhabited by odd circus performers including a bear and a frighteningly accurate teller of dreams, is desperate for a better rating to attract more tourists - and thus must undergo the scrutiny of an idiosyncratic family of inspectors for the Austrian Tourist Bureau.

 The Pension Grillparzer has magic and mystery, and highlights Irving's love of storytelling.
-While Grillparzer doesn't reveal what can be his full-blown ribald slice of life, it does serve as a great introduction to a true icon of American literature.
+Stopping short of Irving's later full-blown and ribald slices of life, it serves as an ideal introduction to a true icon of American literature.
 If you dig deeper into his canon, get a seatbelt.
-It'll be worth the ride.
+It's worth the ride.

 ABOUT OUR SUNDAY BRUNCH READINGS...